Legolas: Deep Leg-Inertial Odometry

 In contrast, when combined with Legolas, the VIO baseline is able to keep mapping.

-The website design was adapted from Nerfies.
+The website design was adapted from Nerfies and GNM.